-QUESTION: I have a horary chart with Zero degrees and 36 minutes ascending.
+QUESTION FROM A BEGINNER: "I have a horary chart with Zero degree and 36 minutes ascending.
 They say that it is too early to answer the question.
 Should I discard the chart as unreadable?
-What to do?
+What to do?"

 In my experience, if the situation is just beginning or ending it is given by the context as well as by the planetary testimonies in the chart in the form of aspects and/or planets on the verge of changing signs or having just changed signs.
 Or by a conjunction with Aldebaran for beginnings, or Antares or Uranus, for endings.

 Early or late degree rising can be safely disregarded in horary, unless you have the bad habit of delaying casting your charts.